-MOSYS, INC. NOTICE OF 2014 ANNUAL MEETING OF STOCKHOLDERS

-GENERAL INFORMATION

-SOLICITATION AND VOTING PROCEDURES

-REVOCABILITY OF PROXIES

-IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD ON JUNE 3,

-BOARD OF DIRECTORS

-CORPORATE GOVERNANCE

-DIRECTOR COMPENSATION

-EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS

-COMPENSATION COMMITTEE REPORT

-SUMMARY COMPENSATION TABLE

-GRANTS OF PLAN-BASED AWARDS

-OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END

-OPTION EXERCISES AND STOCK VESTED

-EMPLOYMENT AND CHANGE-IN-CONTROL ARRANGEMENTS AND AGREEMENTS

-SECURITIES AUTHORIZED FOR ISSUANCE UNDER EQUITY COMPENSATION PLANS

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT

-TRANSACTIONS WITH RELATED PERSONS

-AUDIT COMMITTEE REPORT

-PROPOSAL NO. 1: ELECTION OF DIRECTORS

-NOMINEES

-PROPOSAL NO. 2: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2014

-PROPOSAL NO. 3: ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION

-PROPOSAL NO. 4: APPROVE THE AMENDMENT AND RESTATEMENT OF THE 2010 EQUITY INCENTIVE PLAN TO INCREASE THE NUMBER OF

-SHARES CURRENTLY RESERVED FOR ISSUANCE THEREUNDER BY ADDING TO THE SHARE RESERVE AN ADDITIONAL 1,500,000 SHARES

-AND TO APPROVE THE MATERIAL TERMS OF THE 2010 EQUITY INCENTIVE PLAN FOR PURPOSES OF INTERNAL REVENUE CODE SECTION 162(m)

-STOCKHOLDER PROPOSALS FOR 2015 ANNUAL MEETING

-OTHER MATTERS
+MOSYS, INC. NOTICE OF 2017 ANNUAL MEETING OF STOCKHOLDERS GENERAL INFORMATION SOLICITATION AND VOTING PROCEDURES REVOCABILITY OF PROXIES IMPORTANT NOTICE REGARDING THE AVAILABILITY OF PROXY MATERIALS FOR THE STOCKHOLDER MEETING TO BE HELD DECEMBER 21,2017 BOARD OF DIRECTORS CORPORATE GOVERNANCE DIRECTOR COMPENSATION EXECUTIVE COMPENSATION-COMPENSATION DISCUSSION AND ANALYSIS COMPENSATION COMMITTEE REPORT SUMMARY COMPENSATION TABLE GRANTS OF PLAN-BASED AWARDS OUTSTANDING EQUITY AWARDS AT FISCAL YEAR-END OPTION EXERCISES AND STOCK VESTED EMPLOYMENT AND CHANGE-IN-CONTROL ARRANGEMENTS AND AGREEMENTS SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT TRANSACTIONS WITH RELATED PERSONS AUDIT COMMITTEE REPORT PROPOSAL NO. 1: ELECTION OF DIRECTORS NOMINEES PROPOSAL NO. 2: RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR 2017 PROPOSAL NO. 3: ADVISORY VOTE TO APPROVE EXECUTIVE COMPENSATION PROPOSAL NO. 4: ADVISORY VOTE TO APPROVE THE FREQUENCY OF THE ADVISORY VOTE ON EXECUTIVE COMPENSATION PROPOSAL NO. 5: APPROVE THE AMENDMENT OF THE AMENDED AND RESTATED 2010 EQUITY INCENTIVE PLAN TO INCREASE THE NUMBER OF SHARES CURRENTLY RESERVED FOR ISSUANCE THEREUNDER BY 200,000 SHARES STOCKHOLDER PROPOSALS FOR 2018 ANNUAL MEETING OTHER MATTERS